Vaccines and vaccinations

 - How the vaccines were made so quickly

-Three COVID-19 vaccines have been approved for use by the Medicines and Healthcare products Regulatory Agency (MHRA), two of which are now available to priority groups in Haringey.
+Three COVID-19 vaccines have been approved for use by the Medicines and Healthcare products Regulatory Agency (MHRA), 2 of which are now available to priority groups in Haringey.

 The vaccine will then be offered more widely in order of age and risk.

 For further advice on risk groups, including clear definitions, see GOV.UK: